sabbirBjit/Simple-Hospital-Management-System---Microservice/documentation/requirement.md

 - `appointment.reminder` - For sending reminders
 - `patient.registered` - When new patient is added

-### API Gateway (Optional but Recommended)
+### API Gateway
-Consider using Spring Cloud Gateway as an entry point for all services.
+Spring Cloud Gateway as an entry point for all services running on port 9000.

 **Gateway Dependencies:**
 ```
 - Gateway
 - Spring Boot DevTools
 - Spring Boot Actuator
+- Spring Security (for JWT validation)
+- WebFlux
 ```

 ---